krisbaranski/implementations/README.md

 50 examples of pages including interactive:

-- slideshows,
+- slideshows
-- navigations (top, mobile),
+- navigations (top, mobile)
-- animations,
+- animations
-- notifications,
+- notifications
-- generators (random numbers, passwords),
+- generators (random numbers, passwords)
-- API's (axios, async/await),
+- API's (axios, async/await)
-- button and click effects,
+- button and click effects
-- counters, loadings,
+- counters, loadings
-- notes, drawing pad,
+- notes, drawing pad
-- verifyier, feedback,
+- verifyier, feedback
 -

 Basics and intermediate knowledge.
 In this overview you can see the results.